jziegler22/StayorGo/README.md

-# Should I Stay or Should I go
+# Should I Stay or Should I Go?
 Cohort 27 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.

 ## Team Stay or Go
 Joy Wu</br>
 Jennifer Ziegler

+## Should I Stay or Should I Go?
+Applying Machine Learning to the FEVS to Predict Federal Employee Intent to Leave

 ## Abstract
 Using Machine Learning, Team Stay or Go analyzed five years of Federal Employee Viewpoint